zkMIPS/zkm-project-template/guest-program/README.md

 * sha2-go

-A simple program that takes struct Data   as input, and operate the elements  as an output.
+  A simple program that takes struct Data   as input, and operates the elements  as an output.

 * sha2-rust

-It takes a public input and a private input ,then check the hash(private input)= public input.
+  It takes a public input and a private input ,then checks the hash(private input)= public input.

+* mem-alloc-vec

+  It allocs memories for vector ,then operates the memory(push and pop).

-* mem-allox-vec
+* revme

+  This program is more complex, taking a block data as input and simulating the Ethereum Virtual Machine's computation for that block.

 > [!NOTE]
 > If you want to compile the guest programs, you should use a x86 Ubuntu22 machine with Rust: 1.81.0-nightly and Go : 1.22.1